Estimated Quote Costing

 When adding a part or material, there is a field for estimated cost.

-Vehicle costs are calculated by taking the estimated travel hours or miles (discussed above in Labor – Travel), and multiplying it by the lowest, average, or highest vehicle cost on record.
+Vehicle costs are calculated by taking the estimated travel hours or miles (discussed above in Labor – Travel), and multiplying it by the lowest, average, or highest vehicle cost on record depending on what your “Cost Approach” dropdown is set to.

 Vehicle Costs = estimated travel hours + estimated vehicle cost